huyphams/Mapper/README.md

+#### Why

+I know many of open source out there have feature JSON deserialization, but you need to implement boring mapping functions by your hand so I created Mapper with objetive-c runtime so you don't need to do it anymore.
+It's awesome.

-This is Mapper for class (can integrate with Swift probject as example) to Unmarshal JSON to Class without manual mapping.
+This is Mapper (can integrate with Swift probject as example).
+Mapper can map JSON to objects and map objects to JSON without manual implementation and much more.
 It's very simple and easy to use.

 ```
     // Create model inheritance Mapper class